lany4git/Silvy/content/index.md

 ![750](CI_Welcome.png)

 **Thank you** for stopping by!
-Remember you are always welcome.
-It doesn't matter if you haven't watched me for months.
-I will always be kind to you (unless you're causing unnecessary suffering to others).
-Feel free to join my [[A10.2 Discord|Discord]]) server if you'd like to chat with me, or if you would like to help me grow my community.
-I'm so happy that you're here!
-I'm using my stream breaks to stay organized, preparing for more effective communication and optimizing my workflow so I can actually help people.
+You're always welcome here, whether it's been months or just a moment.
+No judgment, just kindness (as long as we treat each other well).
+Feel free to join my [[A10.2 Discord|Discord]] if you’d like to chat or help grow the community.
+I’m really glad you’re here!

 **Follow** my [[F10.0 Twitch|Twitch]] so you can
 1. know when I start taking **business inquiries**